kknwankwo/WQU-DS-UNIT1/README.md

 STEP 1: Click on the link above.

-STEP 2: Login (PLEASE DO NOT CHANGE LOGIN DETAILS):
+STEP 2: Login (PLEASE KEEP PRIVATE AND DO NOT CHANGE LOGIN DETAILS):

 Username: knwankwo184